Procore is the only comprehensive cloud-based construction project management platform with an out-of-the-box integration with Sage 300 CRE®.

 - Non-use of categories.
 Categories must be enabled and a standard category list must be used.

-- Integrated owner invoices, subcontractor invoices, and related payments.
+- Integrated owner invoices and related payments.

 - Import commitments from Sage 300 CRE® to a Procore project.